JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 While the Driver framework provides many pre-built components (like `ideFrame`, `codeEditor`, `button`, `tree`, etc.), sometimes it's required to locate custom elements.

-One way to pause the IDE to examine its UI structure:
+It can be done by pausing the IDE to examine its UI structure:

 ```kotlin
 .runIdeWithDriver().useDriverAndCloseIde {